facebook/react/docs/docs/context.md

 }
 ```

 In this example, we manually thread through a `color` prop in order to style the `Button` and `Message` components appropriately.
-Theming is a good example of when you might want an entire subtree to have access to some piece of information (a color).
 Using context, we can pass this through the tree automatically:

 ```javascript{4,11-13,19,26-28,38-40}
 class Button extends React.Component {